system76/docs/content/launch-keyboard.md

   <source src="/files/launch-keyboard/video-soothing.mp4" type="video/mp4">
 </video>

-## Changing Keycaps and Switches
+In the <u>Keyboard Configurator</u> you can change the LEDs in the 'LEDs' section of the application by changing the 'Layer Color Pattern' using the dropdown.

+## Tech Docs

-We have documentation that goes over changing the keycaps and switches in the Launch in the tech docs which can be found [here](https://tech-docs.system76.com/models/launch_1/repairs.html)
+We have documentation that goes over changing the keycaps, switches and more in the tech docs which can be found [here](https://tech-docs.system76.com/models/launch_1/repairs.html).